bpetya44/goal-achiver-app/frontend/README.md

-# Getting Started with Create React App and Redux
-This app is a simple goal achiver app, where you can set up you goals.
+# This app is a simple goal achiver app, where you can set up you goals.

 ![Goal Achiver App](public/goals_achiver.png)